Infrared and Ultraviolet Power Counting on the Mass Shell in Quantum Electrodynamics: Introduction

 \section{Introduction}

-A well known fact is that Feynman integrals written directly can contain UV and IR divergences.
-For the QED case the UV divergences can be recognized by Dyson's power counting rule ~\cite{dyson}: a Feynman graph is free from UV divergences if this graph and all its subgraphs have the ultraviolet degree of divergence\footnote{see the definition in Section \ref{subsec_def}} less than zero.
+A well known fact is that Feynman integrals written directly can contain ultraviolet (UV) and infrared (IR) divergences.
+In the case of the quantum electrodynamics (QED) the UV divergences can be recognized by Dyson's power counting rule ~\cite{dyson}: a Feynman graph is free from UV divergences if this graph and all its subgraphs have the ultraviolet degree of divergence\footnote{see the definition in Section \ref{subsec_def}} less than zero.
 If a graph has UV divergences, counterterms are required to make the integral finite.
 However, Dyson's treatment has not been brought to the level of rigorous mathematical proofs.
-For the case of Euclidean propagators with separated from zero denominators a rigorous proof of the power counting rule was obtained by S. Weinberg in 1960 ~\cite{weinberg_counting}.
+For the case of Euclidean propagators that are separated from zero denominators, rigorous proof of the power counting rule was obtained by S. Weinberg in 1960 ~\cite{weinberg_counting}.
 The UV divergences of Feynman integrals with genuine (Minkowski) propagators can be treated and subtracted with Bogoliubov's $\mathcal{R}$-operation that is, in a way, a development of A. Salam's ideas ~\cite{salam}.
 The corresponding theorem was proved by N. Bogoliubov and O. Parasiuk in 1956 ~\cite{bogolubovparasuk}.
-However, that proof contains some inaccuracies even for the case of Feynman graphs without UV-divergent subgraphs\footnote{For example, the inequality (4.20) in ~\cite{bogolubovparasuk} (or (20.1) in the Russian version) is wrong under the presupposed assumptions even for the scalar case.}.
-Despite these drawbacks the Bogoliubov-Parasiuk theorem established a quality standard and gave a hope that quantum field theory has a sense and can be considered rigorously.
+However, that proof contains some inaccuracies even for the case of Feynman graphs without UV-divergent subgraphs\footnote{For example, the inequality (4.20) in ~\cite{bogolubovparasuk} (or (20.1) in the Russian version) is not correct under the presupposed assumptions even for the scalar case.}.
+Despite these drawbacks the Bogoliubov-Parasiuk theorem established a quality standard and gave hope that quantum field theory has sense and can be rigorously examined.
 The flaws in the proof were corrected by K. Hepp in 1964 ~\cite{hepp}.
 In the QED case we have Feynman graphs with the propagators

 for the lepton and photon lines correspondingly, where $\hat{q}=q^{\nu}\gamma_{\nu}$ for the Dirac gamma matrices $\gamma_{\nu}$.
 If we transfer to the Schwinger parameters by using the formula

 we express the Feynman amplitude as an integral